kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 The above code snippet processes the nested JSON data from the Open Ownership dataset to extract the country of nationality of the entity.
-Note that instead of using vanilla Python functions, we're using the [when-then-otherwise](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.when.html) expression to handle the different cases.
-This is much more efficient than mapping a custom Python function over the entire DataFrame, while also being more readable and concise[^2].
+Note that instead of using vanilla Python functions, we're using the [when-then-otherwise](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.when.html) expression API in Polars to handle the different cases.
+This is _much_ more efficient than mapping vanilla Python functions over the DataFrame using loops, while also being more readable and concise[^2].

 Similar operations are performed on the remaining fields from the Open Ownership as well as the OpenSanctions data to preprocess the data that will be used to create the individual subgraphs for each source in Kuzu downstream.
-Here's the subset of the Open Ownership data that contains information about the entity "Abassin Badshah": there are two records for this entity, with different addresses in the UK.
+Here's the subset of the Open Ownership data that contains information about the entity "Abassin Badshah":

 ```
 ┌─────────────────┬──────────────────────┬─────────┬─────────────────────────────────┐